home-assistant/hassbian-scripts/docs/python.md

 ## Description
+It is not recomended running this script.
+**It is recomended to download and install the newest [Hassbian image](https://github.com/home-assistant/pi-gen/releases/latest) instead of running this.**
 This script will upgrade Python to the latest stable version.
 It will also create a new virtual environment to be used for Home Assistant.
-_This upgrade takes loong time to finish._
+_This upgrade takes long time to finish._
-_This prosess takes about a hour on an RPi 3_
+_This prosess takes about a hour on an Raspberry Pi 3_

 ## Upgrade
 ```